Finite Volume Graph Network(FVGN): Predicting unsteady incompressible fluid dynamics with finite volume informed neural network: Problem Setup Methodology

-\subsection{Training Strategy and Stabilizing Training Method}
+\subsection{Training Strategy And Stabilizing Training Method}

-We trained our model in Next-Step mode MeshGraphnet and also used cylinder flow dataset provided by MeshGraphnet.
-The Next-Step process of FVGN can be described as $\overline{\mathbf{u}}^{t+1} = \mathcal{A} _{NN}(\mathbf{u}^{t})$.
-It is pretty straightforward that our model can directly output the $field$ at the next time step.
+We trained our model in Next-Step mode\cite{pfaff2020learning, sanchez2020learning} and also used the CYLINDERFLOW dataset provided by MeshGraphNets.
+The Next-Step process of FVGN can be described as $\overline{\mathbf{u}}^{t+1} = \mathcal{A} _{NN}(\mathbf{u}^{t})$(depicted in Fig.\ref{training strategy} left).
+It is pretty straightforward that our model can directly output the flow field at the next time step.
 But we also follow the method in \cite{rubanova2021constraint}, that is, at a certain time step, the physical field consists of a tendency showing how the physical field will evolve.
-It is much easier for Neural Network to extract such tendencies and feed these tendencies to an explicit physical updater to receive the next time state of the input field, compared to those directly predicting the next time state method.
-Although our physical updater is non-trainable, it clearly needs to be manually set by a certain PDE.
+It is much easier for a Neural Network to extract such tendencies and feed these tendencies to an explicit physical equation (Eq.\eqref{momtem}) to receive the next time state of the input field, compared to those directly predicting the next time state method.
+Therefore, our method can be considered highly similar to an implicit format, because the right-hand side of Eq.\eqref{momtem} are all composed of variables at $t+dt$ (as shown in Eq.\eqref{face_U} and Eq.\ref{face_P}).
+This is reflected in our use of values at time $t+dt$ when reconstructing the flux value of the control volume faces.
+Finally, we also used the noise injection method\cite{pfaff2020learning, sanchez2020learning} to stabilize the rollout process.
+The noise scale used in the latter sections can be found in Sec.\ref{TRAINING PROCESS TRAINING NOISE}.